phatblat/phatblat.github.io.bak/source/_posts/2014-08-29-configuring-a-kst-particle-ibeacon-from-360|idev.markdown

 # Configuration

+{% img right /images/particle_accelerator.png 320 'Particle Accelerator app' 'an image of the Particle Accelerator app showing my device' %}

 Launch the Particle Accelerator app and tap the toggle switch in the upper right corner to enable scanning.

-{% img /images/particle_accelerator.png %}

 Once your Particle appears, tap on it to bring up the configuration screen.

 ## Password

-> The password scheme for these Particles is: **360iDev123** — where 123 is the number on the back.
+The password scheme for the Particles given out at 360|iDev is: **360iDev123** — where _123_ is the number on the back.

 The number on my Particle is 57, so the password to configure it was 360iDev57 (no leading zeros).